-Each of Mr. Hornig, Mr. Rosati and Ms. Weymouth is currently a member of our Board.
-Mr. Hornig and Ms. Weymouth were previously elected to the Board by the stockholders prior to our initial public offering ("IPO") of Class A common stock.
-Mr. Rosati was appointed by the Board prior to our IPO to fill a vacancy on the Board.
-Each of these nominees has been nominated for reelection to serve as a Class II director, based in part on the recommendation of the Nominating and Corporate Governance Committee, and had agreed to be named in this proxy statement and stand for reelection at the Annual Meeting.
+Each of Mses.
+Clark and Rollins is currently a member of our Board.
+Ms. Clark was appointed by the Board in July 2021 effective immediately upon the consummation of our initial public offering ("IPO") of Class A common stock.
+Ms. Rollins was previously elected to the Board by the stockholders in March 2021 prior to our IPO to fill a vacancy on the Board.
+Each of Mses.
+Clark and Rollins have been nominated for reelection to serve as a Class III director, based in part on the recommendation of the Nominating and Corporate Governance Committee, and had agreed to be named in this proxy statement and stand for reelection at the Annual Meeting.
 Our management has no reason to believe that any nominee will be unable to serve.
-If elected at the Annual Meeting, each of these nominees would serve until the Annual Meeting of Stockholders to be held in 2026 and until the director's successor has been duly elected, or if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the Annual Meeting of Stockholders to be held in 2027 and until the director's successor has been duly elected, or if sooner, until the director's death, resignation or removal.